York Street station (IND Sixth Avenue Line): Proposed southern exit

 There were proposals for a mezzanine at the station's south end, with an unbuilt entrance leading to the intersection of High Street and Jay Street.
 The lack of an entrance created dangerous conditions.
 For example, when the northern exit was obscured by smoke during a fire in 2003, several commuters were hospitalized because they were mistakenly diverted to the south end of the platform.
-In 2016, Delson or Sherman Architects proposed a new accessible entrance at the south end of the York Street station.
+In 2016, Delson or Sherman Architects (now operating as Studio Delson and Sherman Architects) proposed a new accessible entrance at the south end of the York Street station.

 The MTA started conducting a feasibility study for a new entrance in 2021, following complaints from local residents and politicians who said the single entrance posed a safety hazard.
 The study found that both options for a new southern entrance would be prohibitively expensive because of the complex infrastructure around the site.
 A full stair and elevator entrance would cost $420–450 million, while an entrance containing only elevators would cost $230–260 million.
 In both cases, a new mezzanine would need to be constructed.
 At the time, the MTA was expected to receive $7 million for station improvements from the developer of a nearby building.